 The common thing in all these cases was that they all felt they did not have a single person in their life with whom they could have shared their thoughts.
 So, they suffered in silence, and felt so alone and depressed that the only way to escape their feelings and problems was with a suicide attempt.

 Why Do People Think about Committing Suicide?

 At this stage, you have to stay calm.
 I know it is not that easy, but you have to try to keep yourself grounded before making a rash decision that you will regret.
 Negative thoughts are like storms.
 They destroy you.
 So it is better first to try and think positively and rationally.
-Is suicide the only way to solve your problem?
-Or is there any way to get rid of that pain which you are suffering at that moment?

 It’s hard to think of anything else when you’re depressed, I know.
 But that’s why I am here.
 I want to help you open your mind to solving your problems in a different manner.
 I want to show that all hope is NOT lost.
 I want to teach you some strategies for coping.